I am coming to work

 - Find a job vacancy/employer.
 The general way to do this is by searching in various websites that regularly upload job vacancies (more information on how to look for a job).

-- Obtain a work permit.
-Once an employer/job placement has been found, the employer has to go through necessary procedures at a Lithuanian Labour exchange (unless a foreigner is highly qualified or will be taking an occupation that is lacking in Lithuania).
+- Obtain a work permit/decision on the compliance with Lithuanian Labour Market.
+Once an employer/job placement has been found, the employer has to go through necessary procedures at a Lithuanian Employment Service (unless a foreigner is highly qualified or will be taking an occupation that is lacking in Lithuania).
 The foreigner will have to submit documents to the employer (ex.: documents proving your qualification, personal information etc.).
 This procedure usually takes about a month, though there can be exceptions based on the specific requirements for the job or the job itself (ex.: if the position requires a highly qualified worker, one might be excluded from this process entirely).
 In essence, this step is completed mostly by the employer.

 - Get a visa/residence permit.
-Once the foreigner has obtained a work permit or a similar document issued by the Labour exchange, he can apply for a visa or a residence permit.
-The type of document also depends on his job and qualification, ex.: usually workers that receive a work permit can only apply for a national visa, which allows a person to stay for a year (and then possibly extend their work permit and get a new visa/residence permit); a residence permit is issued for professions that are scarce in Lithuania or people who will earn more than 1.5 of the average wage in Lithuania.
+Once the foreigner has obtained a work permit or a similar document issued by the Employment Service, he can apply for a visa or a residence permit.
+The type of document also depends on his job and qualification, ex.: usually workers that receive a work permit can only apply for a national visa, which allows a person to stay for a year (and then possibly extend their work permit and get a new visa/residence permit).

 What kind of document can I get?